-If the Office determines that one or more of the works is uncopyrightable, it will refuse to register those works, and issue a registration for the remaining copyrightable works in the group (if any).
-37 C.F.R. § 202.4(l).
-If the applicant disagrees with the refusal, the applicant may appeal that decision by filing a request for reconsideration.
-For information concerning this procedure, see Chapter 1700.
+If the Office determines that one or more of the works is uncopyrightable, the registration specialist will ask the applicant to exclude those works from the claim.
+If the applicant agrees, the Office will issue a registration for the remaining works in the group.
+If the applicant declines to exclude the uncopyrightable works, the Office will refuse the entire claim.
+37 C.F.R. § 202.4(1).